-Separated into five aptitude tests, you will be assessed on your abilities in the workplace.
-Your skills are then categorised into particular jobs, helping you identify which careers best fit your overall strengths.
-The five areas tested are concept organisation, inductive reasoning, structural organisation, numerical reasoning and foresight.
+Separated into five career aptitude tests, you will be assessed on your abilities in the workplace.
+Your skills are then categorized into particular jobs, helping you identify which careers best fit your overall strengths.
+The five areas tested are concept organization, inductive reasoning, structural organization, numerical reasoning and foresight.
 This is a superb free test that might even reveal hidden skills you weren’t aware of!

-Once you take the CliftonStrengths test (prices start from $11.99), you’ll get a customised report listing your top five talent themes that reflect your personal strengths.
+Once you take the CliftonStrengths test (prices start from $19.99), you’ll get a customized report listing your top five talent themes that reflect your personal strengths.
 From there onward, you’re given action items to help apply these talents to your career success.

-Whether you’re taking your first steps into the world of work, considering a career change or wondering if you’re in the right job, taking a career test will help you uncover your strengths and point you onto the right path.
+Whether you’re taking your first steps into the world of work, considering a career change or wondering if you’re in the right job, taking a career test will help you uncover your strengths and point you onto the right path, for increased career satisfaction.